 I’ve bumped down rutted-out backcountry trails, cruised across barren deserts, navigated congested city streets, flown through miles of endless plains, and hopped aboard ferries to remote islands.

-I’ve slept at the base of staggering mountain ranges, set up shop in casino parking lots, fallen asleep to the roar of raging rivers, hunkered down in notorious neighborhoods, and have been woken by the knock of skeptical police officers.
+I’ve slept at the base of staggering mountain ranges, set up shop in casino parking lots, hunkered down in notorious neighborhoods, and have been woken by the knock of skeptical police officers.

 Sometimes life in a van feels liberating and exhilarating.
 Sometimes it feels cramped, uncertain, and exhausting.
 Sometimes it feels downright strange.
-Van life is a wild ride, to say the least.
+It has been a wild ride, to say the least.

 I created from my own vivid experiences to give you an honest, no-BS glimpse into the realities of living in a van – the good, the bad, and everything in between.
 Why?
 Because you deserve an unfiltered glimpse at the intoxicating and unpredictable world of van life.